mikemerin/mikemerin.github.com/_posts/2017-10-25-Rails-API-cors.md

 categories: ruby, rails, API, CORS, cross-origin
 ---

-I recently tried to recreate an API for my random question generator, this time letting the front end handle the question creation.
-I ran into the infamous CORS issue `No 'Access-Control-Allow-Origin' header is present on the requested resource.` I ran into this issue before and it took a litle while to find the answer to it again, so I figure I'd go through the simple steps of how to create a rails API from scratch and fix the issue as I go.
+I recently tried to recreate an API for one of my applications.
+I ran into the infamous CORS issue `No 'Access-Control-Allow-Origin' header is present on the requested resource.` It took a litle while to find the fix again so I figure I'd go through the simple steps of how to create a rails API from scratch and fix the issue as I go.

-If you're just interested in how to fix a CORS issue you can skip ahead to [here](https://mikemerin.github.io/Rails-API-cors#CORS).
+If you're just interested in how to fix a CORS issue you can skip ahead to [here](https://mikemerin.github.io/Rails-API-cors#cors).

 # Tools